|Quick Facts: Compensation and Benefits Managers|

 Compensation and benefits managers typically need a bachelor’s degree and related work experience.

-Employment of compensation and benefits managers is projected to grow 4 percent from 2020 to 2030, slower than the average for all occupations.
+Employment of compensation and benefits managers is projected to grow 2 percent from 2022 to 2032, about as fast as the average for all occupations.

-Despite limited employment growth, about 1,500 openings for compensation and benefits managers are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 1,100 openings for compensation and benefits managers are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.